UR Aging and Disability Resources

 Location: 153 Spruce Street, Manchester, CT

-For more information and Zoom link for meeting, call 860-430-4557.
+For more information or Zoom link for meeting, call 860-430-4557.
 We look forward to seeing you there!

 Watch an interview with Kristen Dockendorff who co-facilitates our meetings: